lucas-gaitzsch/pdf-turtle-client-golang/README.md

 ## Open TODOs
-- [x] Working examples for all Methods
+- [x] Working examples for all methods
+- [x] Add documentation as comments
 - [ ] Tests